 by Daphne Lambert

-* include prebiotic foods daily - cabbage, beetroot, onions, leeks, garlic, apples
+* include prebiotic foods daily like cabbage, beetroot, garlic, apples

-* include glutamine rich foods - spinach, cabbage, walnuts and chickpeas
+* include glutamine rich foods like spinach, cabbage, walnuts, chickpeas

-* eat plenty of polyphenol rich foods – chestnuts, linseed, cacao
+* eat plenty of polyphenol rich foods like broccoli, linseed, cacao, berries

-* ensure your diet includes adequate essential fatty acids - hemp, chia, walnuts
+* ensure your diet includes adequate omega 3 fats - hemp, algae, eggs from pastured chickens

-* minimise the use of sugar which encourages the growth of pathogenic bacteria
+* minimise sugar and avoid refined carbs which encourage growth of pathogenic bacteria

 * avoid antibiotics, (if you have a choice)